cuthbertLab/music21/buildDoc/rst/about.rst

 * `Justin London`_ compiled and maintained the list of Second-Viennese row forms now available in serial.py.

-* `Craig Sapp`_ has always been generous in discussions about MIR.
+* `Craig Sapp`_ has always been generous in discussions about MIR and has been a great collaborator.

-* `Seymour Schlien`_ has kindly given permission to distribute his ABC encodings of the Essen folksong database with music21.
+* `Seymour Shlien`_ has kindly given permission to distribute his ABC encodings of the Essen folksong database with music21.

 * `Bryen Travis`_ has kindly gave permission to use his collection of Bach MIDI data in music21.